 Our Naja pendants often intrigue our customers, especially those in the English horse riding world or those unfamiliar with the Native American jewelry.

-It is pronounced Na-Ja and is the shape of a crescent, as seen through out the history of man on caves walls, coat of armors and flags.
-The crescent can be interpreted as many symbols in many cultural.
-Because of it's association with the moon, it is therefore associated with the alchemy symbol of silver.
+It is pronounced Na-Ja and is the shape of a crescent, as seen throughout the history of man on cave walls, coats of armor and flags.
+The crescent can be interpreted as many symbols in many cultures.
+Because of its' association with the moon, it is therefore associated with the alchemy symbol of silver.

-With the arrival of the Spanish, came the Moorish symbols seen as a horse bridle ornament, to ward off the evil eye for horse and rider.
-Native American adopted the crescent as a horse headstall.The hands seen on some Najas is the "hands of Fatima", known in Moorish history.
+With the arrival of the Spanish, came the Moorish symbols seen as a horse bridle ornament to ward off the evil eye for horse and rider.
+Native Americans adopted the crescent as a horse headstall.The hands seen on some Najas are the "hands of Fatima", known in Moorish history.

 Stones began being added after the 1880's.